Skip to content

 Field Type Default Description

-include_interaction_in_diagnostics bool false When true, and the client sets enable_diagnostics = true on CreateAgentRequest, the current interaction's components are serialised into TurnDiagnostics.interaction on TurnCompleteResponse.
+include_interaction_in_diagnostics bool false When true, and the client sets enable_diagnostics = true on CreateAgentRequest, the current interaction's components are serialised into TurnDiagnostics.interaction on TurnComplete.
 Each component appears as a flat JSON object with a "_type" discriminator.
 Intended for debug sessions; payload grows linearly with component count.

 Telemetry